 Charting a future for themselves and for the forces of opposition unleashed within the Trump technology drew Schulz and more than four 000 different girls from across the country to Detroit’s Cobo Convention Center over the weekend.
 “This level of engagement I’ve by no means seen before.
 It’s as authentic in rural Michigan as it’s far in downtown Detroit,” said former state Senate minority chief Gretchen Whitmer, an attendee jogging for governor in 2018.
 “This is set training and organizing and constructing our bench of applicants and also marketing campaign operatives as we appear to subsequent year’s midterms.
 That will be the take a look at,” Whitmer introduced.

 Related Articles :

 - Last Year’s World Series Didn’t Wreck The Mets’ Rotation This Year

 - Apple rolls out cheaper Retina iMac, 15-inch MacBook Pro with Force Touch

 - New MacBook available for order but missing from Apple Stores

 - World Cup 2018: Tom Flanagan and Michael Duffy handed

 “I was silenced for two decades.
-I had been slut-shamed, I have been confused, I had been maligned, and you realize what?
+I had been slut-shamed, I have been confused, I had been accused, and you realize what?
 I am similar to you,” said actress Rose McGowan, who has accused Weinstein of raping her.
-“What took place to me behind the scenes takes place to each person in this society.
+“What took place to me behind the scenes occurs to everyone in this society.
 It cannot stand and could no longer stand.”